LunarG/VulkanSamples/API-Samples/Tutorial/markdown/10-init_render_pass.md

 can be useful because it allows the driver to discard or page out that memory if it needed to without saving the contents.

-For image layouts, you created a command buffer earlier in this section that transitions the image layouts to their optimum layouts.
+For image layouts, you specify both the color and depth buffers to start with undefined layouts, as discussed earlier.

-Therefore, you need to set the initial layouts in both attachments to optimal in order to match the result of the layout transitions.
+The subpass, which occurs between the initial and final layouts, takes the color attachment to `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL` and the depth attachment to `VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL`.

 For the color attachment, you specify the final layout to be the `VK_IMAGE_LAYOUT_PRESENT_SRC_KHR` layout, which is the one that is appropriate for the present operation that occurs after the render pass is complete.
-This avoids needing to build up and submit a command in the command buffer to explicitly perform the layout transition.
-It also tells the GPU that it needs to perform an image layout transition at the end of the render pass.

-The depth buffer image final layout can remain the same as the initial layout, since it is not used after the render pass is complete.
+You can leave the depth layout the same as the layout set by the subpass since the depth buffer is not used as part of the present operation.

 #### Subpass

 The subpass definition is straightforward and would be more interesting if you were doing multiple subpasses.
-And you might be interested in doing subpasses if you were doing some pre-processing or post-processing of your graphics data, perhaps for ambient occlusion or some other effect.
+And you might be interested in doing multiple subpasses if you are doing some pre-processing or post-processing of your graphics data, perhaps for ambient occlusion or some other effect.
-But here, the subpass definition is useful for indicating which attachments are active during the subpass.
+But here, the subpass definition is useful for indicating which attachments are active during the subpass and also for specifying the layouts to be used while rendering during the subpass.

     VkAttachmentReference color_reference = {};
     color_reference.attachment = 0;